Cyphaih/CalendarProto/README.md

 -An appointment filter menu that does not filter yet<br>
 -Create appointment button menu that creates an appointment with Title, Notes and Date<br>
 which is then safed with supabase<br>
 -the main view element that either shows a calendar view with month- or weekview  <br>
-or shows the appointments safed in the databank with listview<br>
+or shows the appointments safed in the databank with listview, monthview and weekview<br>